jpollock/turkey_tracker_scala/README.md

 1. [Install the Akka Serverless CLI](https://developer.lightbend.com/docs/akka-serverless/akkasls/install-akkasls.html);
 2. Once installed, you can sign-up for a new account via `akkasls auth signup` (or visit the [Console Sign-up page](https://console.akkaserverless.lightbend.com/p/register);
 3. Login to your account via the CLI: `akkasls auth login`;
-4. In a terminal window, in the root directory of the project, with the virtual environment initialized, set some Docker environment variables: `export DOCKER_REGISTRY=docker.io` and `export DOCKER_USER=<insert your docker hub username>`.
+4. In a terminal window, in the root directory of the project, package up the docker container and publish: `sbt docker:publish -Ddocker.username=<insert docker registry username>`.
-5. In the same terminal window, run the command `docker_build.sh 0.0.1` and then `docker_push.sh 0.0.1`.
-6. Configure your Kakfa broker per the [documentation](https://developer.lightbend.com/docs/akka-serverless/projects/message-brokers.html#_confluent_cloud. **Do not pick the Python client, since the actual Kafka integration is running in the Akka Serverless proxy.**
+5. Configure your Kakfa broker per the [documentation](https://developer.lightbend.com/docs/akka-serverless/projects/message-brokers.html#_confluent_cloud. **Do not pick the Python client, since the actual Kafka integration is running in the Akka Serverless proxy.**
-7. Per the same documentation, create the `increase_temp` and `decrease_temp` topics in Confluent Cloud.
+6. Per the same documentation, create the `increase_temp` and `decrease_temp` topics in Confluent Cloud.
-9. In the same terminal window, run the command `akkasls services deploy turkey-tracker $DOCKER_REGISTRY/$DOCKER_USER/turkey_tracker_python:0.0.1`
+7. In the same terminal window, run the command `akkasls services deploy turkey-tracker $DOCKER_REGISTRY/$DOCKER_USER/turkey_tracker_scala:<insert tag from step #4 above`
-10. In the same terminal window, run the command `akkasls services proxy turkey-tracker --grpcui`.
+8. In the same terminal window, run the command `akkasls services proxy turkey-tracker --grpcui`.
 You can use this to explore the API running in the cloud without [exposing](https://developer.lightbend.com/docs/akka-serverless/akkasls/akkasls_services_expose.html) over the internet.

 ## Conclusion
 Hopefully you now have a better idea on how some of the moving parts work in Akka Serverless and how you can build event driven APIs and services, including those that can be integrated with Kafka.
 While we're not really cooking turkeys, perhaps one day, we can leverage technologies like this to improve all of our Thanksgiving food-eating experiences!